JamesJeberson/Regression-with-Keras-neural-networks/README.md

-# Regression with Keras neural newtworks
+# Regression with Keras neural networks

 # This is the final project in Introduction to Deep Learning & Neural Networks with Keras course by IBM